-‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive tests
+‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive coronavirus tests

 “I said, ‘Just slow it down as much as you possibly can,’” Mees told The Washington Post.

-Cable news outlets, meanwhile, went into overdrive to bring on panels of experts raising questions without immediate answers: Are the Trumps showing symptoms?
+Cable news outlets, meanwhile, went into overdrive to bring on panels of experts raising questions without immediate answers: Are the Trumps showing coronavirus symptoms?
 Who else at the White House has been exposed?
-Did Trump expose former vice president Joe Biden at Tuesday’s debate?
+Did Trump expose former vice president Joe Biden at Tuesday’s presidential debate?

-On CNN, anchor Don Lemon was still processing the news he’d just read on-air when White House correspondent Kaitlan Collins spelled out the severity of the situation for the Trump administration.
+On CNN, anchor Don Lemon was still processing the news he had just read on-air when White House correspondent Kaitlan Collins spelled out the severity of the situation for the Trump administration.

 “This is a nightmare scenario for the West Wing,” Collins said.
 “We had a suspicion this was in the making because they had been so quiet about what his diagnosis was, and it had taken so long to get these results that something seemed to be up.”

+Catch up on the most important pandemic developments at the end of the day with our free Coronavirus Updates newsletter

-Sam Vinograd, a national security analyst for the network, had earlier described the prospect of a positive for the president as “a Code Red moment for the U.S. government.”
+Sam Vinograd, a national security analyst for the network, had earlier described the prospect of a positive test for the president as “a Code Red moment for the U.S. government.”

 “At this point, knowing that the president is sick and that the pandemic is affecting personnel in the White House, this may be the most dangerous moment the U.S. government has ever faced,” she said.
 “The president is suffering from a deadly virus.
-This feels like something we should be watching on an episode of ‘Homeland.’”
+This feels like something we should be watching on an episode of ‘Homeland.’ ”

 The sentiment was echoed by Williams on MSNBC.
 “Don’t think for a second that this is not a national security matter,” he said.